xapian/xapian-docsprint/overview.rst

 .. _Python: http://www.python.org/
 .. _PHP: http://www.php.net/

-We'll be using Xapian 1.2 throughout, so let's get that onto your system.
+This guide documents Xapian 1.2 (except where a different version is explicitly mentioned) so you'll find it easier to follow if you use a version from the 1.2 release series.
+So let's get that onto your system.

 Installation on Debian or Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recent versions of both Debian and Ubuntu have Xapian 1.2 packaged: if
-you're on Debian 6.0 (squeeze) or later, or Ubuntu 11.10 (Oneiric
+you're using Debian 6.0 (squeeze) or later, or Ubuntu 11.10 (Oneiric
 Ocelot) or later you can just do one of the following depending on whether you
 want to work through the examples in Python or C++::

     $ sudo apt-get install python-xapian
     $ sudo apt-get install libxapian-dev

-If you're still on Debian 5.0 (lenny) you'll have to `compile from
-source`_, and if you're on Ubuntu 11.04 (Natty Narwhal) or before you'll
+If you're using Ubuntu 11.04 (Natty Narwhal) or earlier, you'll need to
-need to install from our PPA_.
+install from our PPA_.

 .. _PPA: https://launchpad.net/~xapian-backports/+archive/xapian-1.2